Jzukas125/Obsidian-Notes/CyberSecruity/Certifications/Security+/CompTIA Security+ Practice Tests/Chapter 1 Domain 1.0 General Security Concepts.md

 root CA.

 Subordinate CAs avoid the cost of maintaining a root CA while providing control over certificates that are issued and allowing specialized support for different types of certificates like SSL and S/MIME

+74 D is correct
+Which of the following is not a managerial control?
+A. Risk assessments
+B. Including security in change management processes
+C. Security planning exercises
+D. Implementing firewalls

+Firewalls are technical control, not a managerial control that focuses on the mechanics of the risk management process

+75 C is correct
+What purpose do third-party certificates serve for customers of cloud services?
+A. They reduce costs by using bring-your-own certificates.
+B. They allow certificates for domains other than the service provider’s domain.
+C. They provide control over cryptographic security for the customer.
+D. They allow more flexibility in TLS version selection.